lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 is not aware of, for example, GPUs.
 Please don't forget to specify the name of your project.

-The python code for setting up SLURM clusters and scaling clusters can be run by the `srun`
+The python code for setting up Slurm clusters and scaling clusters can be run by the `srun`
 (but remember that using `srun` directly on the shell blocks the shell and launches an